wisespace-io/bitfinex-rs/README.md

 [![Apache-2.0 licensed](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](./LICENSE-APACHE)

 # bitfinex-rs
-Unofficial Rust Library for the [Bitfinex API](https://bitfinex.readme.io/v2/docs/getting-started)
+Unofficial Rust Library for the [Bitfinex API V2](https://bitfinex.readme.io/v2/docs/getting-started)

 # Risk Warning
 It is a personal project, use at your own risk.
 I will not be responsible for your investment losses.